CobaltIII/Interpreter-for-C/README.md

 ## 2. Parser
 A top down approach is used, we make a [Pratt Parser](https://matklad.github.io/2020/04/13/simple-but-powerful-pratt-parsing.html)

+## 2. Objects
+Taking inspiration from the Ruby compiler, "the system does not differentiate between a byte class or a Pizza class" -Thorsten Ball.
+We will try to make a similar kind of system for our interpreter where the return value of every evaluation will be an 'object', this could be a boolean, string or an object class itself.

 ### References
 1. [So you want to write an interpreter?](https://www.youtube.com/watch?v=LCslqgM48D4)